 - If your experience is at least close to the requirements, go ahead and apply.
 Sometimes hiring managers are more flexible than it may seem.
 Don’t waste your time or the hiring manager’s time if you do not come close to the requirements though.

 - Make sure to read job descriptions before applying.
 Sometimes there are details that might be deal-breakers for you like traveling, no benefits, only part-time hours, etc.

 - Reach out to some reputable staffing firms.
 Even if you are only wanting permanent, full-time positions, staffing firms can be a great resource because they can speak to hiring managers directly.
 Ajilon and Ultimate Staffing are two that I have worked with personally.

 - If you are able to take temporary work, it’s a great way to return to work and bridge your gap.
 Sometimes it could even turn into a permanent position.

 Don’t expect to get the first job you apply for.
 Also, don’t expect to hear back right away if at all.
 Be open to feedback from employers.
 Graciously accept decline emails and don’t respond offensively.
 You will never know the full story behind any job, so don’t be offended if you were not chosen for a job.
 If you feel like you are getting burned out, take a break.
 The right job is out there.
 Make sure you let friends and family know you are looking so they can help keep an eye out for you.

-Once you get the job here are some steps to take to prepare for returning to work, especially if you have been home with a baby.
+Once you get the job here are some steps to take to prepare for returning to work after maternity leave.